ifLab/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_video.rst

      - AAC 44.1 / 192 kbps
      - AAC 44.1 / 192 kbps

+.. note:: 一般情况下，您
-.. note:: Typically you export at the same frame rate that was used when you created the media file.
+Typically you export at the same frame rate that was used when you created the media file.
 For example, if you create the file in a country that uses the PAL system, you export at 25 fps instead of the NTSC standard of 29.97 fps.